 At least 20% equity in your current home

 Bridge loans work best if you have more than 20% equity, but the bare minimum requirement is 20%.
-If you don’t, it’s unlikely you’ll qualify for a bridge loan.
+If you don’t, it’s unlikely you’ll qualify for one.

 A commitment to paying off the loan quickly